 STEAM Club is for any student who has an interest in Science, Technology, Engineering, Art, and/or Mathematics topics.
-STEAM Club is moderated by a faculty member and run by a dedicated and passionate team of student leaders.
+STEAM Club is moderated by a faculty member and run by student leaders.
 Club activities include in-school meetings/activities and outside-of-school STEAM-related field trips and service opportunities.
 Activities are chosen and planned for the group according to student interests.
-Activities in the past have included field trips to Huber's Farm, the Bodies Exhibit at the Kentucky Science Center, and behind-the-scenes tours at Eli Lilly Pharmaceutical Company and the Louisville Zoo.